BlinkDL/RWKV-LM/README.md

 where A[t] and B[t] are the numerator and denominator of the previous step, respectively.

-I believe RWKV-2 is performant because W is like repeatedly applying a diagonal matrix.
+I believe RWKV is performant because W is like repeatedly applying a diagonal matrix.
 Note (P^{-1} D P)^n = P^{-1} D^n P, so it is similar to repeatedly applying a general diagonalizable matrix.

 Moreover it's possible to turn it into a continuous ODE (a bit similar to State Space Models).
 I will write about it later.